JuanIgnacioCG/Image_processing/Readme.md

-# USE-CASES
+# EXERCISES-SET-UP

-This repository contains lessons for the Juan Ignacio's tutorials/use-cases.
-Each  is a [jupyter lab](https://jupyter.org/), located inside the `use-cases` folder.
+This repository contains lessons for the Juan Ignacio's exercises.

 To be able to run the code you should do the following three steps.